feltcute/ModdingDocsMGD/Doc/Manual/Events/Events.rst

 - All values for choice number 11 will be ignored.
 It *has* to be formatted like this with the empty list in order to be accepted by the game.
 - Only "SpecificValue1" and "SpecificValue2" will be ignored for choice number 12.

+See :doc:`Choice </Doc/Functions/EventOnly/Choice>` for more information on event choices.

 **EventText**
 --------------